waltersimo/tp-ansible/README.md

 * region
 * path_my_inventory*

-the variables marked * must be customed !!!
+The variables marked * must be customed !!!